JakeWnuk/Gutenwords/README.md

 ## What is it?
 **Gutenwords** is a Python tool created to scrape Project Gutenburg for unique words for cracking password hashes using the Natural Language Tool Kit (NLTK).

-Last updated the results contain 6,527,202 words and 899,257 collocations.
+Last updated the results contain 6,527,202 words, 899,257 collocations, and 15 languages.

 ## How does it work?
 The script works by taking known URL patterns and enumerating them for unique books and texts from Project Gutenburg.
 The text is then filtered down by regex and split to be processed by NLTK.
 The tokens are broken up and tagged in a few different ways:

-- Words greater than 37 characters are removed from the results as they are assumed to be not practical for password cracking
+- Words greater than 36 characters are removed from the results as they are assumed to be not practical for password cracking
 - Before tokenizing the text, all non-ASCII chars, punctuation, numbers, and one character words are removed
 - Input text is automatically tagged for language
 - Stop words are removed based on the input language